 When an individual who is struggling with drug and alcohol addiction enters treatment, the number one priority is helping the addict address and overcome their substance abuse.
-For those who struggle with substance abuse, substance dependence or addiction, they will undergo an individualized plan of treatment which includes medical detoxification, individual and group therapy, life and coping skills training and aftercare programs that focus on relapse prevention.
+For those who struggle with substance abuse, substance dependence or addiction, they will undergo an individualized plan of treatment which includes individual and group therapy, life and coping skills training and aftercare programs that focus on relapse prevention.
 Through the recovery plan instituted in drug treatment, the addict will become substance free and get the tools and support needed to achieve and maintain long-term recovery.

 While a mandatory piece of the recovery puzzle, helping the addict to stop using drugs and alcohol only constitutes a small part of an addict’s long-term sobriety.
 It is often said that drug use is a symptom of a deeper mental issue, and unless those mental issues are addressed the addict will continue being trapped in the vicious cycle of addiction.
-For those who may suffer from those deeper seated issues, they must find drug treatment that has an emphasis on dual diagnosis.
+For those who may suffer from those deep-seated issues, they must find drug treatment that has an emphasis on dual diagnosis.
 If you are seeking more information on dual diagnosis drug treatment or are looking for a reputable drug treatment center that features effective dual diagnosis treatment that is proven to work, call Ocean Breeze Recovery Center today.

 What is Dual-Diagnosis Treatment for Addiction?